 At September 30, 2012, we had an aggregate of \$249.0 million of debt securities outstanding (such debt securities were issued in July 2011, August 2011, and July 2012).
 In addition, we have agreed to issue an additional \$50.0 million of debt securities in June 2013.
 All such debt securities bear interest at the rate of 7.5% per annum.
-The \$50.0 million principal amount of debt securities we issued in July 2011 is due and payable in July 2018; the \$149.0 million principal amount of debt securities we issued in August 2016; and the \$50.0 million principal amount of debt securities we issued in July 2019.
+The \$50.0 million principal amount of debt securities we issued in July 2011 is due and payable in July 2018; the \$149.0 million principal amount of debt securities we issued in July 2012 is due and payable in July 2019.
 We may repay the debt securities in common stock or cash.
 We expect our interest payment obligations under the debt securities to be approximately \$17.0 million for the year ending December 31, 2012.
 In future periods, we may not have sufficient capital resources to enable us to fulfill our payment obligations to the holders of our debt securities.
 If we are unable to make scheduled payments or comply with the other provisions of the agreements relating to the debt securities, the holders of such debt securities may be permitted under certain circumstances to accelerate the maturity of the debt securities and exercise other remedies provided for in the securities and under applicable law.
 An acceleration of the maturity of the debt securities that is not rescinded would have a material adverse effect on our company.